jonescompneurolab/hnn-core/doc/contributing.md

 Please read the contribution guide **until the end** before beginning contributions.

-Contributions are welcome in the form of pull requests.
+Contributions are welcome in the form of Pull Requests.
 You must abide by our [Code of Conduct, found here](https://github.com/jonescompneurolab/hnn-core/blob/master/CODE_OF_CONDUCT.md).
 Our {doc}`Governance Model can be found here <governance>`.